 We will take into account most of the money you have coming in.
-However, you will always be left with at least £25.65 a week for personal expenses, which is an amount set out by the government.
+However, you will always be left with at least £28.25 a week for personal expenses, which is an amount set out by the government.
 If you have entered into a deferred payment agreement, this amount can increase up to £144.00 per week.

 How do I pay the assessed charge and who will pay the home?

-We pay the full fees agreed to the home.
-The Corporate Collections team will send you a bill for payment on a four or five weekly basis, in arrears of your service for your contribution to care.
+Hillingdon council will pay the agreed care fees to the care home.
+The Corporate Collections Team will send you a bill for payment of your client contribution due to Hillingdon council.
+Bills are issued in arrears and at four or five weekly intervals.